 Golf is different.

-To play golf later in life, all i need is the ability to walk and hit the ball every 2-3 minutes.
+To play golf later in life, all I need is the ability to walk and hit the ball every 2-3 minutes.
 That’s actually not that hard.
 And to make it even easier, they have golf buggies that take care of the walking part, so all I need is to whack a ball with a stick 70+ times within 4 hours or so and I’m done.

 Jokes aside, it is actually a great sport and I have become a massive fan of it over the last few months.
 I took it up to give myself a reason to walk.
 I had to change my lifestyle quite dramatically to get fitter.
-Walking 10,000 steps every day was my first step.
+Walking 10,000 steps every day was my first goal.
 Losing weight was another.
-After that I will try with more strenuous exercises.
+After that, I will try more strenuous exercises.
 But walking was my first step to get a bit more healthy, and golf seemed like a perfect choice, but it became a little bit of an obsession.
 I am someone who does not get satisfied with just playing a sport.
 I have to be competitive.
 I have no choice in that matter.
 I have to be good at a game or I will not play.
-Starting to play golf later in life is a disadvantage, but it’s not a deal breaker.
+Starting to play golf later in life is a disadvantage, but it’s not a deal-breaker.